Introduction to LAW

 UbiCrawler is a scalable, fault-tolerant and fully distributed web crawler developed in collaboration with the Istituto di Informatica e Telematica.
 The first report on the design of UbiCrawler won the Best Poster Award at the Tenth World Wide Web Conference.

 BUbiNG is a high-performance, scalable, distributed, open-source crawler built on our experience with UbiCrawler and on the last ten years of research on the topic.
+You can find it on the Maven Central Repository or download sources and binaries.

 Compression of web graphs and social networks